istio/istio.io/content/en/docs/setup/install/multicluster/multi-primary/index.md

 {{< /tab >}}
 {{< tab name="Helm" category-value="helm" >}}

-Install Istio as primary in `cluster2` using standard `helm` commands.
+Install Istio as primary in `cluster2` using standard Helm commands.

 First, install the `base` chart in `cluster2`: